hashmapinc/Tempus/docs/features/attributes.rst

 Attributes are separated into three main groups:

 * **server-side** - attributes are reported and managed by the server-side application.
 Not visible to the device application.
-Some secret data that may be used by thingsboard rules but should not be available to the device.
-Any ThingsBoard entity supports server-side attributes: Device, Asset, Customer, Tenant, Rules, etc.
+Some secret data that may be used by tempus cloud rules, but should not be available to the device.
+Any Tempus Cloud entity supports server-side attributes: Device, Asset, Customer, Tenant, Rules, etc.

 image